AugustoAnguita/GeneSeqRules/README.md

 	- The annotation process.

-	- The differentially expressed gene analysis.
+	- The analysis of differentially expressed genes.

+PART 2:

+	- Discretization of absolute gene expression values and the generation of the sequence database
+	- Adaptation of each generated sequence database to the data format required by the CMRules algorithm.

 Required Script:

-	- "./GeneSeqRules/required_codes/Part_1_Affy_gene_expression_Preprocessing_and_analysis.r"
+	- "./GeneSeqRules/src/Script_Affy_gene_expression_Preprocessing_analysis_and_discretization.r"

 Instructions: